How to Choose a Clean Plant Protein Powder?

 You guys should give PLIX a try

 Plix is made of clean, natural, plant-based ingredients in doses of specific ratios.
 We found that there is no need to add anything artificial when nature has so much to offer.
-All Plix products are completely vegan-friendly with no added preservatives, artificial colors or dyes.
+All Plix products are completely vegan-friendly with no added preservatives, artificial colours or dyes.
 The biggest question then arises if there is no sugar how is it sweet?
 Plix is a combination of a high grade of stevia with a little fructose content in it.